top of page

 • Oct 6, 2023

-The Alex Delaware series began in 1985 and there has been at least one new novel published each year since then.
-City of the dead is number 37 in the series.
-Detective Milo Sturgis solves homicides for the LAPD with the help of consultant and friend Dr Alex Delaware, a psychologist specialising in child custody cases.
-Milo occupies an unconventional place in the LAPD homicide division: He's a gay man who takes Alex along to interviews with witnesses and suspects and to team case reviews to provide psychological insight.
-It's probably not very realistic, but it makes for an entertaining read.
-I always learn stuff about the psychology of crime and human behaviour from Alex's input.
-The psychological insights Alex provides are what sets the novels apart from standard detective fare.
+Jonathan Kellerman's Milo and Alex LA-based detective series has been part of my reading life since...forever.
+The series began in 1985 and there has been at least one new novel published each year since then.
+The books combine police procedural with psychological insights.
+Detective Milo Sturgis solves homicides for the LAPD with the help of consultant and friend, Dr Alex Delaware, a psychologist specialising in child custody cases.
+Milo occupies an unconventional place in the LAPD homicide division: He's a gay man who involves Alex in cases to provide psychological insight.
+These insights are what set the novels apart from standard detective fare, especially given Kellerman's pedigree in the field.
+He's a former psychologist and researcher, earning a PhD in psychology in the treatment of children at just 24.
+Alex's involvement in homicide cases is probably not very realistic, but makes for an interesting read.
+I always learn stuff about the psychology of crime and human behaviour from the books.

 City of the dead | Book 37 | Published February 2022 | Read September 2023